defnull/multipart_bench/README.md

 # Benchmark for Python multipart/form-data parsers

-This repository contains scenarios and parser test functions for different Python based multipart/form-data parsers, both for blocking and non-blocking APIs (if available).
+This repository contains scenarios and parser tests for different Python based `multipart/form-data` parsers, comparing both blocking and non-blocking APIs (if available).

 ## Contestants